jarviscanada/jarvis_data_eng_RuijieLi/README.md

 **Cross-platform drawing app**: The app consisted of a cross-platform drawing app.
 I made a chatting feature on Android that allows users to send messages in different channels (some groups are public, others are only for people drawing on the same picture).
 I also made parts of the user profile.
 The Android app was written in Kotlin and Firebase was used as a database.

 **Browser drawing app**: The project consisted of making a web version of Microsoft Paint in Angular/TypeScript.
-I implemented the following drawing tools: straight line, polygon, bucket fill (left click to color connected pixels, right click to color all pixels on image), a part of free from selection, and aerosol.
+I implemented the following drawing tools: straight line, polygon, bucket fill (left-click to color connected pixels, right-click to color all pixels on image), a part of free from selection, and aerosol.
 I also implemented undo/redo with the design pattern "Command", as well as unit tests with up Jasmine

-**Embedded programming** [[GitHub](https://github.com/atarixGB/INF1900-H20-projet)]: The project consisted of a robot that can complete an obstacle course (e.g. following a black line and avoiding walls) and was done as part of a class.
+**Embedded programming** [[GitHub](https://github.com/atarixGB/INF1900-H20-projet)]: The project aimed at programming a robot that can complete an obstacle course (e.g. following a black line and avoiding walls) and was done as part of a class.
 I worked on measuring distance with sonars, CTC, and implementing object-oriented programming to the classes representing the LEDs.
 There were also features such as debouncing buttons and interrupts that everyone had to implement as part of the class.

-**PolyStar computer vision team**: The project consists of a competition where each team have to make robots (each robot have armor plates with a number on it, and LEDs indicating whether it's on the red team or the blue team).
+**PolyStar computer vision team**: The project consists of a competition where each team has to make robots (each robot has armor plates with a number on it, and LEDs indicating whether it's on the red team or on the blue team).
 The goal is to have our robots shoot the other team's robots.
 I wrote a program to split 1920x1080 images into 1080x720 images based on XML data, annotated 200 pictures for the machine learning algorithm, and wrote a program to detect the color of an LED in a picture (return gray if it is off, return red or blue if it is on).

 ## Professional Experiences